Lower your writing expectations to actually write and feel great about it.

 How I discovered that high expectations did NOT help me as a writer…

-Let me give you an example of this about what I’ve noticed about setting expectations for myself that I’ve realized in this looking back process
+Let me give you an example of what I’ve noticed about setting expectations for myself that I’ve realized in this looking back process

 I spent much of the spring, summer, and early fall diving into writing faster and becoming a more productive writer which I talk about in episodes 73 and 80.
 I’d been frustrated with my slower writing pace.
 As I discuss in episode 80, I’ve finally embraced how I write, but in looking back, I saw a pattern of me setting super high expectations for myself that I didn’t reach and which made me feel frustrated and like a failure.